aigarius/static_blog/blog/2026/08/22/ai-vote.md

   So why should AI be special one way or another?
 IMHO Debian *should* have a datacenter sustainability policy, regardless of the AI discussion.

-* Proposal F - Action: discourage AI, but allow it based on existing processes (similar idea to E).
+* Proposal F(6) - Action: discourage AI, but allow it based on existing processes (similar idea to E).
 Dances a bit around the question of disclosure of AI use (as a courtesy) and accepting that some people may still ban all contributions where any AI was involved in any way.
 Which in turn discourages disclosure to avoid pointless rejection of valuable contributions (like security patches).
 IMHO this option is ok, but so watered down that it is bound to bring up further discussions and conflicts on details.

-* Proposal G - Action: ban non-humans from *directly* contributing to Debian.
+* Proposal G(7) - Action: ban non-humans from *directly* contributing to Debian.
 IMHO - another bizarre and self-contradictory option.
 It bans *all* Debian interactions with AI assistance, including email messages to Debian mailing lists and (supposedly) blog posts on Planet Debian.
 It "reminds" people who "use such tools assistively" of the DFSG and Social Contract - isn't that a threat of a ban and expulsion similar to C?
 The